U53RW4R3/RemoteKeyStrokes/README.md

 ## TODO and Help Wanted

+- [ ] Split into characters to surpass xdotool limitation for `pwshb64` method.

 - [ ] Implement Bin2Hex file transfer

 - [ ] Implement encryption method of base64